 Essential Vaccines for 16 to 18 Months Old Baby

 Having a child comes with the principal responsibility of taking care of the child’s health.
-An immunisation schedule that is followed dedicatedly could be a step in the right direction.
+One of the key aspects of ensuring a child’s well-being is adhering to the recommended immunisation schedule.
+An immunisation schedule that is followed dedicatedly could be a step in the right direction for safeguarding your child against various diseases.
 Here, we discuss some of the essential vaccinations found on the immunisation schedule of 16 to 18-month-old babies.
-If you have a toddler n this age group, you may want to read this carefully and verify your child’s vaccination records to ensure none were missed.
+If you have a toddler in this age group, you may want to read this carefully and verify your child’s vaccination records to ensure none were missed.
+It’s always a good idea to consult with your paediatrician to stay updated on any new vaccines or booster shots that may be recommended at this age.
+Read on to learn more about 16 to 18 months vaccination.

 Important Vaccinations Required for 16 to 18-Month-Old Babies